1999 Central African presidential election

 Presidential elections were held in the Central African Republic on 19 September 1999.
-The result was a victory for incumbent President Ange-Félix Patassé of the Movement for the Liberation of the Central African People, who received 51.33% of the vote in the first round, meaning that a second round was not required.
-Voter turnout was 59.1%.
+The result was a victory for incumbent President Ange-Félix Patassé of the Movement for the Liberation of the Central African People, who received 51% of the vote in the first round, meaning that a second round was not required.
+Voter turnout was 59%.

 Prior to Constitutional Court head Édouard Frank announcing the results, all nine opposition candidates rejected the outcome, claiming the elections were rigged.
-However, observers stated that any malpractice was not enough to have changed the results.
+However, international observers stated that any malpractice was not enough to have changed the results.

+The elections were delayed by three weeks.